fangpinsern/Learning/Part3/README.md

 }
 ```

 Above is a very simple implementation of a validator.
-You can also use a library like [yup](https://www.npmjs.com/package/yup) that can you do validations on types as well.
+You can also use a library like [yup](https://www.npmjs.com/package/yup) that can help you do validations on types as well.

 We can see that the middleware function looks just like the controller function.
 In fact, the controller function can take a next parameter as well for default error handling (more on that later).